pdorgu00/Employee-Tracker/README.md

 # Employee-Tracker
-This app builds a command-line application that at a minimum allows the user to
+This app builds a command-line application that at a minimum allows the user to add departments, roles, and employees, as well as viewing employees based on their role and department.

 ![TRIMVIDEO (1)](https://user-images.githubusercontent.com/56213571/78415230-78f1cc00-75ee-11ea-92b2-5a39f876a8f4.gif)